li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.utf8.md

 ![](regression-analysis_files/figure-gfm/factor_residual_scatterplot-1.png)<!-- -->

-From the pairs plot above, there is a possibility that the constant variance for 'usdurl' is violated, because the scatterplot shows a reserved-fan shape.
+From the pairs plot above, there is a possibility that the constant variance for 'usdur1' is violated, because the scatterplot shows a reserved-fan shape.
 However, this could also be due to the fact that we have more data points on the lower range as compared to the upper range.
 Even though, the data looks sparser on the right, the spread is still large.

 We believe that this violation of constant variance may result from certain migration patterns- seasonal workers which come to the US for a short period of time would expect to see different household incomes than long-term migrants.
-We can examine the distribution of duration of last US migration.
+We can examine the distribution of duration of first US migration.

 ```